kyxap1/starred/README.md

 ## Go

+- [scl](https://github.com/homemade/scl) - The Sepia Configuration Language is an extension of the Hashicorp Configuration Language.
+SCL is to HCL as Sass is to CSS.
+- [jsed](https://github.com/jtopjian/jsed) - command line JSON editor
 - [terraform-provisioner-ansible](https://github.com/jonmorehouse/terraform-provisioner-ansible) - A provisioner for bootstrapping terraform resources with ansible
 - [ecs-refarch-service-discovery](https://github.com/awslabs/ecs-refarch-service-discovery) - An EC2 Container Service Reference Architecture for providing Service Discovery to containers using CloudWatch Events, Lambda and Route 53 private hosted zones.
 - [registrator](https://github.com/gliderlabs/registrator) - Service registry bridge for Docker with pluggable adapters